Anyone can make a complaint to us or provide information about public sector corruption and police misconduct in Victoria.

-Find out how to make a complaint.
+Find out how to make a complaint or provide information.

 Do you have to notify IBAC?
 Victoria Police, Protected Disclosure Coordinators and heads of public sector bodies must notify IBAC of suspected corruption.